Duhkha/Shell_OS/README.md

-#  **Shell software:**
+# **DarkShell**

-This is a straightforward shell application with command execution capabilities and some built-in commands.
-This C-coded software has undergone testing on a Linux operating system.
+DarkShell is a simple implementation of shell in C. It has some basic functionalities like parsing(tokenizing) the input,piping and running built-in programs or external programs.

-# **Getting Started:**
+# **Compiling:**

+To compile this shell you will need to install readline library if you don't already have one: sudo apt-get install libreadline-dev

 Clone this repository and use a C compiler to compile the program in order to execute it.
 Here are the instructions to compile:

-gcc –o shell –shell.c –lreadline
+gcc -Wall shell.c -o shell -lreadline

 Then, carry out the following instruction to start the program: